DR. VALACHI’S COVER ARTICLE

 Effectively resolving work-related pain in dentistry requires correctly identifying the risk factors, and then targeting those risk factors with specific, evidence-based interventions.
 Due to the multi-factorial nature of work-related pain, rarely does a single intervention (i.e. purchasing a new set of loupes, strength training) permanently resolve pain issues.

 It is also important to know the proper sequence in which to implement the interventions.
-Here are my 5 Steps to Wellness in Dentistry to help you work with less pain, improve your quality of life and extend your career.
+Here are my 5 Steps to Practicing Dentistry Pain-free to help you work with less pain, improve your quality of life and extend your career.

 STEP 1.
 ‘ERGONOMIZE’ YOUR OPERATORY.
 Imagine spending $1500 on a pair of dental loupes, only to discover they are creating your neck pain!
 If you invest in non-ergonomic equipment, you only have 2 choices: live with it or buy more equipment–neither is a good option.
 Resolving ergonomics in your operatory is the first and foremost step in addressing work-related pain in dentistry, as it is often the etiology of the problem.